merlos/iOS-Open-GPX-Tracker/Pods/CoreGPX/README.md

 Extensions in GPX files are represented as `GPXExtensions` in CoreGPX.

  ### Accessing GPX Files's extensions
- Once a GPX file is parsed, you can access the extensions, by using subscript, with the parent tag.
+ Once a GPX file is parsed, you can access the extensions, by using subscript, with the tag name.
- - Use `extensions[nil]`  to get extension data without parent tags.
- - Use `extensions["ParentTag"]` to get extension data with parent tags (in this case, its `"ParentTag"`)
+ - Use `extensions["tagNameHere"]` to get a `GPXExtensionElement`, which will contain various data parsed.
+ Alternatively, use `get(from parent: String?)` to get a dictionary of extension data parsed.

  ### Writing GPX extensions
  - Firstly, initialize GPXRoot using `init(withExtensionAttributes:, schemaLocation:)` to initialize with extension schema information on the main gpx header tag.
  - Secondly, initialize GPXExtensions whenever needed, to be added to the GPXRoot/or other elements, when needed.
- - Use `extensions[nil] = ["Key1" : "Value1"]`  to write extension data without parent tags.
- - Use `extensions["ParentTag"] = ["ChildKey1" : "ChildValue1"]` to write extension data with parent tags (in this case, its `"ParentTag"`)
+ - Use function `append(at parent: String?, contents: [String : String])`  to write extension data.
+If no parent, use `nil`.

- Alternatively, you can use functions like:
- - `insert(withParentTag:, withContents:)` to insert data with/without a parent tag.
- - `remove(contentsOfParentTag:)` to remove data with/without a parent tag.
+ To know more, please do read the documentation for `GPXExtensions` and `GPXExtensionsElement`.

 ## Example
 To know in depth of what `CoreGPX` can bring, do check out the Example app.